go-echarts/go-echarts/docs/en-us/chart-container.md

 Any changes on page level should compatible to chart level, otherwise, it may has side effect.

-!> Attention :
+!> **Attention**

 - In `Page Container`, all the config for page related options on chart level will be ignored, such as `PageTitile`.
-- Only clear preset assets on page level, the charts level's preset assets will replenish it, maybe you need clear both.
+- If you want to reset Page assets entirely, only clear preset assets on page level might not work，since the charts level's preset assets will replenish it。you need clear all the page assets related options in both Page and Charts level.